Congratulations to the Dark Crystal Author Quest Finalists and Editors’ Choice selections!

 After reviewing the almost 500 amazing entries, the creative teams at The Jim Henson Company and Grosset & Dunlap have selected our Top 25 favorite stories.
 This was no easy challenge as there were many thrilling, adventurous, humorous, and thought-provoking stories.
 They were all a joy to read.
 Even if your name is not on this list, we congratulate you on your hard work and thank you for sharing your vision of The Dark Crystal with us.
-For all the entrants, if you haven’t already, please consider posting your stories on the Fan Fiction area of the site as well as the Forums.

 The Jim Henson Company and Grosset & Dunlap

 Vinnie Chiappini, Washington, DC

 Vincent Chiappini is an attorney in the US Army.
 Mr. Chiappini has been published as a writer in Let’s Go France 2007, as the editor of Let’s Go Italy 2008, and as an author in the Boston College Law Review.
 He is a graduate of Harvard College and Boston College Law School.